Discrimination, Harassment, & Retaliation

 Deputy Title IX Coordinator

-If you don’t agree with the findings of the investigation either as a complainant or respondent, you may reject them in-part or in-full by filing a written objection with FRCC’s Title IX Coordinator.
-An appeals hearing will follow the written objection.
+If you don't agree with the outcome of the investigation either as a complainant or a respondent, you may reject it in part or in whole by filing a written objection with FRCC's Title IX Coordinator.
+An appeals hearing will follow the submission of a written objection.

 I Just Don’t Understand All of This!
 Who Can Help Me?